artibhardwaj1910/Bridgelabz_2384200033/README.md

 Task 21: Assignment 21, solutions of streams uploaded on 20/02/2025 Task 22: Assignment 22, solutions of exceptions uploaded on 21/02/2025 Task 23: Assignment 23, solutions of Regex & Unit Testing uploaded on 22/02/2025
+Task 24: Assignment 24, solutions of Annotations & Reflection uploaded on 24/02/2025